CheckPointSW/sddc/README.md

 * management:

-	* name: a string represnting the management server.
+	* name: a string representing the management server.
 This should match the x-chkp-management tag on the instance

 	* host: the IP address or host name of the management server.

 	* fingerprint: the SHA256 fingerprint of the management certificate. disable fingerprint checking by providing an empty string "" (insecure but reasonable if running locally on the management server).
-To retrive the fingerprint, run the following command on the mangatement server (in bash):
+To retrieve the fingerprint, run the following command on the management server (in bash):

 			cpopenssl s_client -connect 127.0.0.1:443 2>/dev/null </dev/null | cpopenssl x509 -outform DER | sha256sum | awk '{printf "sha256:%s\n", $1}'